scipy-conference/scipy_proceedings/papers/michael_beyeler/michael_beyeler.rst

 - :code:`api`: Provides a top-level Application Programming Interface.
 - :code:`implants`: Provides implementations of the details of different retinal prosthetic implants.
-This includes Second Sight's Argus I and Argus II implants, but can easily be extended to custom implants (see Section on extensibility).
+This includes Second Sight's Argus I and Argus II implants, but can easily be extended to feature custom implants (see Section Extensibility).
 - :code:`retina`: Includes implementation of a model of the retinal distribution of nerve fibers, based on :cite:`Jansonius2009`, and an implementation of the temporal cascade of events described in equations 1-5.
-Again this can be easily modified.
+  Again, this can easily be extended to custom temporal models (see Section Extensibility).
 - :code:`stimuli`: Includes implementations of commonly used electrical stimulation protocols, including means to translate images and movies into simulated electrical pulse trains.